City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 Herbicides may be the most effective, cost effective option for eradication of large infestations.
 Professional, licensed contractors are required for this method.
 In Washington State specially formulated aquatic herbicides are only available for purchase to licensed applicators.
 Applying herbicides to water requires a permit from Washington Department of Ecology.For additional information, read this.

 An aquatic formulation of imazamox will be used in 2020.
+The environmental impact statement for imazamox is available from the Department of Ecology.

 The need for treatment is assessed at least every other year by the Beaver Lake Management District Advisory Board.